 Let’s learn about the production method (Saké) to make your cup of Saké more tasteful.

-Although the production process of Saké is extremely complicated, its basis is relatively simple.
+Although the production process of Saké is complicated, its basis is relatively simple.

-There is an old saying about production method (Saké) :
+There is an old maxim about production method (Saké) :

-In the Moto, the below are in activity:
+In the Moto, the following bacteria are in activity:

 ii) lactic acid bacteria,

 At first, i) nitrobacter derived from rice or water are active.
 It reduces the nitrate in the water to nitric acid that attacks bacteria other than iii) Koji-bacteria.